 If you always feel inadequate, you will never find happiness or contentment.
 This realization makes me a lot happier.

 I still feel that I could go back and replay the game, but I decided to move on because I don’t really care about improving my scores/grades and getting all the trophies like I used to.
-Actually, I don’t care about ranking up in leaderboard.
-I am just glad that I am reducing the size of my gaming backlog, but more importantly playing games thoroughly until I am satisfied.
+Actually, I don’t care about ranking up on the leaderboard.
+I am just glad that I am reducing the size of my gaming backlog, but more importantly, playing games thoroughly until I am satisfied.

 Attempted baking on 2018. .
 Even though cookies weren’t pretty, it was still good with a glass of milk.🥛 I still have yet to find a good cookie recipe that won’t clog my arteries.

 The sad truth is that when you become an adult it means your life priority changes.
 The little things I used to take for granted– my parent’s cooking.
 I have not come across a restaurant that serves pine mushroom soup.
 Let alone, my mom’s recipes.
 I am missing it a lot.
 I do struggle to find a good meal I noticed my attention lately has been leaning toward researching recipes and prepping meals rather than researching how to defeat a difficult boss.
 I learn tons and feel accomplished when I do find a decent meal, but so far none hit the spot like my parents’ food.
 I don’t know why, but eating well has been my top concern.
 There’s something about fruits and vegetables and lean meat that I gravitate towards (I am not a vegan or vegetarian as some people might mistake.
 I do enjoy seafood), I learned that the Western diet, particularly American is not the healthiest (my body can only take so much dairy products).
 So, my attention these days has been focused on food and not games-which means I don’t have much to write about.
 Unless you want to read up on my cooking progress?
 I am definitely no expert when it comes to cooking/baking, but at least I am trying.